 Don't leave the car running in an enclosed space.
-The fumes can cause serious harm to people or animals.
+Even when the engine is turned off, it starts automatically when the battery level gets low.
+The fumes from a running engine can cause serious harm to people or animals.